 Facts about Istanbul.

 - Istanbul lies on 2 continents.
 Though Istanbul may not be the capital city of Turkey, it is the most famous and touristic city in Turkey.
-It is the only city in the world lying on 2 continent; Europe and Asia across the Bosphorus Strait making Istanbul one the most fascinating cities in the world.
+It is the only city in the world lying on 2 continents; Europe and Asia across the Bosphorus Strait making Istanbul one the most fascinating cities in the world.

 - While Ankara is Turkey’s capital, Istanbul is the biggest commercial and historical city.
 With a population of approximately 15 million people, Istanbul is the biggest city in Europe and the 4th largest in the world.

-- Istanbul became the world’s 5th most popular tourist destination having been named European capital of culture in 2010 and now partially a UNESCO world heritage centre.
+- Istanbul became the world’s 5th most popular tourist destination having been named European capital of culture in 2010 and now partially a UNESCO world heritage center.
 You can also read my previous post to get to know all the facts about Turkey.

 There are so many places to visit in Istanbul but that doesn’t mean that if you are traveling on a budget, you will lack what to do.
 So here the free things to do in Istanbul without even touching your bank account.